 “Early diagnosis is key.
 If I hadn't taken him to the eye doctor we could have lost him.
 Often the tumour isn't spotted and the person just dies because there isn't time to save them.

 Read the full article here

 Award-wining international actor

 In the last, third, series of The Missing, Tchéky Karyo's detective character, Julien Baptiste, was diagnosed with a brain tumour.
 The devastating effects of this on his work, the case and his family relationships was expertly portrayed, garnering praise from the brain tumour community and viewers of the hugely successful drama.

-Tchéky recently featured during our BTAM 2017 campaign and continues to support our work.
+Tchéky also featured in our BTAM 2017 campaign and continues to support our work.
 The French-Turkish actor also supports a French cystic fibrosis charity.

 “Best of luck for all the people you fight for."

 The Missing series 2 was one of the highest viewed UK shows of the last year and Tcheky returns to our screens later this year in the spin-off drama, 'Baptiste'."